xyproto/music_visualizer/README.md

 Visualize music and audio.
 Compiles on Arch Linux using [cxx](https://github.com/xyproto/cxx).

 The idea is that this can be used on a Raspberry Pi in combination with a projector to light up the performer to the beats of the music.
+I have not tested it on a Raspberry Pi yet, but that is the plan.

+The default visualizer in `muviz` is based on both one of the visualizers from `music_visualizer` and also a [shader that I wrote](https://www.shadertoy.com/view/3slSRN):

 ![Screenshot](img/muviz_screenshot.jpg)

-I have not tested it on a Raspberry Pi yet, but that is the plan.

 ## Fork information

 This is a fork of [bradleybauer/music_visualizer](https://github.com/bradleybauer/music_visualizer) (GPL3 licensed).

-The default visualizer in `muviz` is based on one of the visualizers from `music_visualizer` and also a [shader that I wrote](https://www.shadertoy.com/view/3slSRN).

 It also contains files from: